 Why does my orgasm feel...less than spectacular?

 Orgasm complaints are the other question I get.
 It’s the same thing: Low testosterone levels can affect your ability to orgasm.
-If you think about orgasm, it has two parts: It's the physical contractions of your anatomy both internally and externally, and it's that feeling of euphoria.
-Physically, if your pelvic floor is not as strong as it should be, then you may have a muted or dulled orgasm.
+Orgasm has two parts: It's the physical contractions of your anatomy both internally and externally, and it's that feeling of euphoria.
+Physically, if your pelvic floor is not as strong as it should be, you may have a muted or dulled orgasm.
 A pelvic floor helps keep urine and waste in, but it is also those muscles that surround everything in the pelvic girdle that, when relaxed, allows us to have intercourse, undergo a pelvic exam, or insert a tampon.
-So if there is laxity, we get women in pelvic floor physical therapy, which can help them have a better experience in the bedroom.
+So if there is laxity, I get women in pelvic floor physical therapy, which can help them have a better experience in the bedroom.

 #2.
 “I’m eating and exercising like I’ve always done.
 Why am I gaining weight?”

-Dr. Javaid: This question is asked almost on a daily basis in our office!
-Here’s how women pose the question to me: “I’m doing everything I've always done.
+Dr. Javaid: This question is asked on almost a daily basis!
+Here’s how women pose it to me: “I’m doing everything I've always done.
 I am working out.
 I'm eating healthy.
 Nothing has changed except the scale—which keeps going up.
-I don't get it.
 What’s happening?"

-Menopause and weight gain...it happens all the time.
-It doesn’t mean, though, that it’s inevitable or that there’s nothing you can do and you'll just keep gaining weight.
+Menopause and weight gain happens all the time.
+It doesn’t mean it’s inevitable or that there’s nothing you can do or that you'll just keep gaining weight.